Brodiaea is a hardy bulb. Plants grow to between 30 and 90 cm (1 to 3 feet) in height.

-They should be located in a sunny area about 10 cm apart.
-Ideally, into a gritty soil with excellent drainage.
+Ideally, Brodiaea plants should be located in a sunny area of the garden at about 10 cm (4 inches) apart.
+It is important to use a gritty soil that has excellent drainage.

 Brodiaea douglasii (Douglas' Brodiaea) by Plinkk.

-Brodiaea may require to be watered during dry spells but do not water at other times of the year.
+Brodiaea may require to be watered during dry spells, but do not water at other times of the year.